robtweed/qewd/up/docs/Life_Cycle_Events.md

 #### Request forwarded from Orchestrator Received by Handling MicroService

+- **onWorkerStarted**: triggered whenever a new Worker process is started and before any APIs or messages are allowed to be handled.
+ It gives you access to QEWD's *this* object and can be used for example, to:
+  - specify any QEWD message types that should not be logged to the console;
+  - define environment variables within the Worker process

+  This hook is invoked in a newly-started Worker process.

 - **onWorkerLoad**: triggered when a new QEWD Worker process starts and loads the generated Application Module that contains all your application's handler modules.
 A typical use for this event hook is to load one or more third-party Node.js modules that should be available to all your handler modules.